This post contains affiliate links for your convenience. View our full disclosure policy here.

 Do you celebrate the 4th of July by attending a patriotic event such as a parade or fireworks display?
-My family celebrates with a day long barbecue that ends with a fireworks display on the pond.
-The kids love getting into the spirit of the 4th by making crafts and seasonal decorations.
-This year we decided to make a Patriotic Star Wand.
+My family celebrates with a day-long barbecue that ends with a fireworks display on the pond.
+The kids love getting into the spirit of the 4th by making seasonal crafts and decorations.
+This year we decided to make a Patriotic Star Wand Craft!

 - 5 craft sticks